Empathy in Relationships: Building Trust and Connection

 Partners do not always welcome sharing emotion.
 Our empathy impacts our emotional valence as we absorb the discomforting emotions from a partner.
 If our emotions easily overwhelm then sharing a partner’s emotional upsets will also easily overwhelm.
 Their upset can be very upsetting.

 Our mind absorbs and then reflects emotion; others’ emotions reverberate through our own system.
 Emotional communication is the movement of energy from one person to another.
 We first experience feeling, then interpret the sensations as a distinct emotion.
+The emotionally immature are often confronted with a relational paradox of wanting to support but the gross inability to comfort when flooded by the accompanying emotions.

 See Shared Emotions for more on this topic

-Energy Budgeting and Empathy.
+Energy Budgeting and Empathy

 We predict life.
 We predict the demands.
 And, we predict possible difficulties.
 Our extensive work in prediction is essential for budgeting life energy.
 Our predictions are never perfect.
 Life routinely surprises.
 Healthy relationships increases available resources but also complicates predictions.
 Adding another dynamic, living being to the mixture always creates more variability to our lives.

-When you have empathy for other people, your brain predicts what they’ll think and feel and do.”
+Lisa Feldman Barrett, a distinguished professor of psychology at Northeastern University, focusing on affective science, explains in her recent book that a surprising “disadvantage of shared body budgeting is that it has an impact on empathy.”
+When you have empathy for other people, your brain predicts what they’ll think and feel and do.
 Predictions of others isn’t an exact science.
 We struggle to predict our own needs and emotions.
 We predict and budget for partner’s emotions.
-Barrett continues, “the more familiar the other people are to you, the more efficiently your brain predicts their inner struggles” (2020, location 881).
+Barrett continues, “The more familiar the other people are to you, the more efficiently your brain predicts their inner struggles” (Barrett, 2020).

 Emotional Attunement and Intimacy